rqlite/rqlite/DOC/DATA_API.md

 ```

 ## How rqlite handles requests
+_This section assumes a basic familiarity with the Raft protocol.
+A simple introduction to Raft can be found [here](http://thesecretlivesofdata.com/raft/)._

+To make best use of the rqlite API, there are some important details to know.

 With any rqlite cluster, all write-requests must be serviced by the cluster Leader -- this is due to the way the Raft consensus protocol works.
 If a write request is sent to a Follower, the Follower transparently forwards the request to the Leader.
 The Follower waits for the response from the Leader, and returns it to the client making the write-request.